Git-Mastery: Lessons

 Option 2: Manually set up a sandbox

-To create the repo samplerepo-books used for this hands-on practical, run the following commands in your terminal.
+To create the repo samplerepo-books used in this hands-on practical, run the following commands in your terminal.

 mkdir samplerepo-books